 - Assess international approaches to the promotion and protection of free expression and free intellectual inquiry in higher education settings, and consider whether any of these approaches would add to protections already in place in the Australian context.

 - Outline realistic and practical options that could be considered to better promote and protect freedom of expression and freedom of intellectual inquiry, including:

 - development of a sector-led code of conduct.

-Any queries regarding the review can be emailed to: HigherEd@education.gov.au.
+Any queries regarding this page can be emailed to: HigherEd@dese.gov.au.